J-Rapp/CLCompiler/README.md

 ### Legal

 This app has no affiliation with craigslist, and admittedly directly violates craigslist terms of use by scraping from their public pages.
 In an attempt to not be a total jerk about it, the app is very conscious of bandwidth consumption by limiting search functionality/frequency in order to imitate the traffic of an average human user on any craigslist server.
-Further, very few posting details are persisted - save for price and a link directly to the original craigslist posting - and no craislist user data is scraped, nor persisted.
+Further, very few posting details are persisted (currently just the url, title, and price) and no craislist user data is scraped, nor persisted.